himhan34/FAST_LIO_MULTI_multi/README.md

 # FAST-LIO-MULTI
 + This repository is a [FAST-LIO2](https://github.com/hku-mars/FAST_LIO)'s extended version of multi-LiDAR
-+ Optionally, user can choose one of bundle update method vs asynchronous update method
++ Optionally, user can choose one of bundle update method vs asynchronous update vs adaptive update method

 ## Related video: https://youtu.be/YQmjKMoBPNU